abboudl/Chik-p/S4-CTF-Services-HAProxy/readme.md

 ## Purpose

-HAProxy is "is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications."
+HAProxy is "a free, very fast, and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications."
 It augments the CTF's infrastructure by:
 - Acting as a proxy to TCP-based challenges running on a private Google Kubernetes Engine (GKE) cluster
 - Providing load balancing to the nodes in the cluster so that no single node is overwhelmed with connections
 - Limiting the number of simultaneous connections to TCP-based challenges (netcat, SSH, etc.)

-This repository a HAProxy docker image.
+This repository houses a HAProxy docker image.
 This service is deployed using docker-compose and Ansible as part of the automated infrastructure build process.

 ## Configuration